vmniemi/Blender-scripting-with-Python/quickstart.md

 Turn scripts into buttons that you can click anytime.

-There is also addonexample.py that makes the create5sphere.py into an add-on
+There is also addonexample.py in this repo that makes the create5sphere.py into an add-on

 # Installing a local add-on